NPchd/genius_lyrics_scrapper/README.md

 - Artists lines from a collaboration

 ## Installation
-use the packaged manager pip3 to install beautifulsoup
+Use the packaged manager pip3 to install beautifulsoup
 ```bash
 pip3 install beautifulsoup4
 ```

 ## Usage
 Save in Artist.csv the name the geniusId of an artist Then just use python3 to compile the scrapper
 ```bash
 python3 src/genius_scrapper.py
 ```